The 5 Best Credit Cards for Groceries

 Blue Cash Everyday® Card from American Express

-If the idea of paying an annual fee for a credit card is unappealing, try the no-annual-fee Blue Cash Everyday® Card from American Express, which gets you 3% cash back at U.S. supermarkets (up to $6,000 per year in purchases), 2% at U.S. gas stations & select U.S. department stores, and 1% on other purchases.
+If the idea of paying an annual fee for a credit card is unappealing, try the no-annual-fee Blue Cash Everyday® Card from American Express, which allows you to earn 3% cash back at U.S. supermarkets (up to $6,000 per year in purchases), 2% at U.S. gas stations & select U.S. department stores, and 1% on other purchases.
 Terms and limitations apply.
 Cash back is received in the form of Reward Dollars that can be redeemed as a statement credit.
 There is no annual fee.

 The Best Credit Card Offer for You